ProjectKorra/ProjectKorraWiki/source/pkcore/abilitypages/chi/quickstrike.rst

 QuickStrike is a Chi Ability.

-QuickStrike enables a chiblocker to quickly strike an enemy, potentially blocking their chi.
+QuickStrike allows Chiblockers to quickly strike an enemy's chi paths, dealing increased damage, and resulting in a greater chance to block their chi.
 GIF TO BE ADDED

 Usage